basho/basho_docs/source/languages/en/riak/ops/advanced/backends/leveldb.md

 memtable/sstable model than it is like Bitcask.
 This design and implementation brings the possibility of a storage engine without Bitcask's RAM limitation.

-Riak 1.2 introduced changes in elevelDB that allow users to tune levelDB performance for "large data" environments typical in Riak deployments.
+Riak 1.2 introduced changes in eLevelDB that allow users to tune LevelDB performance for "large data" environments typical in Riak deployments.